trinsic-id/v2-sdk/docs/guide/issuance.md

 :   This form of credential issuance allows issuing parties to sign a Verifiable Credential without requiring user interaction, consent, or binding commitment.
 In this case, the issued credential is returned to the issuer in the response and can be sent to the user directly.

     To use direct issuance in your integration, use the [Issue from Template](/reference/services/credential-service/#issue-credential-from-template) method.
-The returned credential can then be exchanged with the user using one of the methods described below.
+The returned credential can then be exchanged with the user using one of the methods described in the next section.

     ``` mermaid
     sequenceDiagram